mabarbour/genes-to-foodweb-stability/data/README.md

 - `LYER`: Number of Lipaphis erysimi individuals.
 Aphid individuals were counted to a resolution of 1 individual in first 2 weeks, and to 5 individuals in subsequent weeks to allow for efficient counting of often high aphid abundances in all cages within one sampling date.
 - `Mummy_Ptoids`: Combined number of mummified aphids and adult parasitoid individuals.
 These counts were always to the individual level.
 - `*INSECT*_Survival`: Insect population had positive abundance (1) or went extinct (0).
 Samples after extinction were coded 'NA', except for Mummy_Ptoids, where NA also includes the first two weeks before they were added to the experiment.

+## `insect_abundance_data_2018-09-26_underneathleaf.csv`

+Contains data on *Lipaphis erysimi* and mummified aphids counted underneath the basal rosettes of plants in the last week of the experiment.
+This data was combined with the usual abundance data to adjust *L. erysimi* and *D. rapae* counts and assess the robustness of our inferences.

 ## `ExperimentPlantBiomass.csv`